 - Parchment paper

-If you elect to use buds, grind them coarsely before following these steps.
-In this example, we used 40 grams in a bid to turn it into coconut canna-oil.
+If you elect to use nugs, grind them coarsely before following these steps.
+In the following example, we used 40 grams of flower to produce a coconut canna-oil.

-Make sure you preheat the oven.
-We will discuss the right decarboxylation oven temperature for weed in more detail in the next section.
-In this example, we set the oven to 220 degrees Fahrenheit (104 degrees Celsius).
-Place the parchment paper on the baking sheet and spread your marijuana across it.
-Make sure you break up larger pieces with your hands if necessary.
+Step 1: Preheat the oven.
+Set the oven to 235 degrees Fahrenheit (120 degrees Celsius).
+Place the parchment paper on the baking sheet, and spread your marijuana flower across it.
+Make sure to break up larger pieces with your hands if necessary.

-Place the sheet in the oven for approximately 30 minutes to begin with.
-This is the right length of time for well-dried weed, but if you’re using fresher marijuana with more moisture, it could take up to 90 minutes at this temperature.
+Step 2: Bake for approximately 40 minutes.
+This should be a sufficient amount of time for well-dried weed, but if you’re using fresher marijuana with more moisture, it could take up to 90 minutes.
 Some users invest in a hygrometer to check the level of moisture in their herb.
 It is easy to use; place the weed in a closed container with the hygrometer.
 After the weed is dry enough, leave it to completely cool.
-The decarboxylation of the weed is complete!

-If you ask 20 different users what temperature they decarb their weed at, don’t be surprised to receive 20 different answers.
-What we can tell you is that the lower the decarboxylation temperature, the longer it takes.
-To be frank, this is a good thing because, if your decarboxylation temp and time are too high and too long respectively, you will ruin your herb.
+If you ask twenty different cannabis users what temperature they decarb their weed at, don’t be surprised to get twenty different answers.
+What we can tell you is that the lower the decarboxylation temperature, the longer the chemical process takes.
+In fact, few people realize that if decarboxylation temperatures are too high for too long of a time, the active ingredients in the herb can be ruined.

 - CBC: 428 degrees Fahrenheit/220 degrees Celsius